Waterproof Eyeliner for Waterline: The Ultimate Guide

 Pro Tips for Long-Lasting Wear

-Beyond application, a few extra steps can further boost the longevity of your waterproof eyeliner for waterline.
+Beyond application, a few extra steps can further boost the longevity of your waterproof eyeliner for the waterline.

 • Set with Powder (Optional): For an extra layer of defense against smudging, lightly dab a matching matte eyeshadow over your waterline liner with a small, flat brush.
 This can help set the product, especially if you have very oily skin or watery eyes.